brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

-# Cordova/PhoneGap sqlite storage - premium enterprise version with legacy support for memory improvements, ATTACH/DETACH (Android/iOS), and other extras
+# Cordova/PhoneGap sqlite storage - premium enterprise version with legacy support for memory improvements, ATTACH/DETACH (Android/iOS), and TBD other extra features

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows 10 UWP (Universal Windows Platform), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-This version includes memory improvements and extra features for Android and iOS.
+This version includes memory improvements and TBD other extra features.

 This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or a premium commercial license.